CUPPING THERAPY (MFD)

 It also may be effective with some post-surgical patients who develop soft tissue restrictions as a result of surgical trauma causing adhesions around the surgical site and around the surgical scar.

-MFD isn’t the best treatment for every patient, but there can be some significant benefits which are difficult to achieve with other manual therapy techniques.
-It is just one more “tool in the toolbox” that our therapists use to assist our patients, as we constantly search out and learn new techniques to provide the best care possible.
+Decompression isn’t the right choice for treatment for every patient, but there can be some significant benefits which are difficult to achieve with other ortho rehab and manual therapy techniques.